American Born Chinese (graphic novel): Synopsis

 The second storyline follows a child of Chinese immigrants named Jin Wang.
 His story links the other two narratives, and fits the form of an ethnic coming-of-age.
-His family moves from San Francisco's Chinatown to a suburb where he goes to school with only a single other Asian student, Suzy Nakamura.
+His family moves from San Francisco's Chinatown to a suburb where he goes to school with only one other Asian student, Suzy Nakamura.
 The teachers and other students in Jin's school are all ignorant of his Chinese culture.
-Jin struggles with his Chinese identity and begins to reject it until he meets a new Asian student, Wei-Chen.
+Jin struggles with his Chinese identity and begins to reject it until he meets a new Asian student, Wei-Chen Sun.
 Wei-Chen is a Taiwanese immigrant who just came to the United States, and he and Jin become best friends.
 Wei-Chen begins dating Suzy Nakamura, and she joins the group of friends.
 Jin begins dating Amelia Harris, a Caucasian girl in his class, but her friend Greg asks Jin not to ask her out anymore because he felt she needed to protect her image.
 Jin perceives this as a personal attack on him because of his race.
 Angry and confused, he kisses Suzy and the friends have a falling-out.
 That evening, Jin recalls the fight he had with Wei-Chen and convinces himself that Wei-Chen deserved it.
 That night, Jin has a dream about a Chinese woman he had met when he was younger who had told him that he could be anything he wanted if he was willing to give up his soul.
 He awakens the next morning and looks in the mirror to see himself as a Caucasian boy, and he changes his name to Danny.

-The third storyline follows Danny, an "all-American boy" and his Chinese cousin Chin-Kee, who comes to visit every year.
+The third storyline follows Danny, a 16-year-old "all-American" boy, and his Chinese cousin Chin-Kee, who has visited Danny annually for the past three years.
 Danny is embarrassed by Chin-Kee, who is depicted as a racist stereotype, in traditional queue with buck teeth, speaking in pidgin English.
-At the end of this narrative, it is revealed that Chin-Kee is The Monkey King in disguise.
-Danny is Jin Wang, who "transformed" into a Caucasian boy after being prevented from pursuing the girl of his dreams because he was Chinese.
-The Monkey King tells Danny that his son Wei-Chen was sent to live among the mortals without sin for forty years, but no longer wanted to follow his father's footsteps of serving humans after learning about their self-centeredness.
-That was what caused him to visit Danny annually.
-Danny realized that the reason Wei-Chen fell into sin was his fault.
-He turns back into Jin Wang and embraces his Chinese identity, while also reconciling with Wei-Chen, the Monkey King's son.
+At the story's climax, Danny fights Chin-Kee when the latter refuses to leave.
+When Danny punches Chin-Kee, he reveals himself to be the Monkey King in disguise, causing Danny to transform back into Jin as well.
+The Monkey King tells Jin that his son Wei-Chen was sent to live among the mortals without sin for forty years but no longer wanted to follow in his father's footsteps of serving humans after becoming sickened by his classmates' self-centeredness.
+Wei-Chen refused his father's visits, so the Monkey King began visiting "Danny" instead, using the Chin-Kee disguise to remind Jin of his heritage and convince him to rise above negative stereotypes.
+Jin reconciles with Wei-Chen and finally accepts his Chinese identity.
+An epilogue image shows the two recording a music video together (based on the Back Dorm Boys).